mshariful/Getting-and-Cleaning-Data/CodeBook.md

 the experiments.
 So, this variable has values 1 from 30.

 [2] "Activity": There were six activities:
-1 means WALKING, 2 means WALKING_UPSTAIRS,3 means WALKING_DOWNSTAIRS, 4means SITTING, 5 means STANDING, and 6 means LAYING.
+1 means WALKING, 2 means WALKING_UPSTAIRS,3 means WALKING_DOWNSTAIRS, 4 means SITTING, 5 means STANDING, and 6 means LAYING.

  [3] "MeanOf_BodyAcc_mean_Y"